sudhamshreddy7/rusty_ls/README.md

 sudo mv rusty_ls /usr/local/bin/
 sudo chmod +x /usr/local/bin/rusty_ls
 ```
+2. Or just run the bash command present in the file(install_rusty_ls.sh)
 3. To test the command go to any folder you and type below command:
 ```bash
 rusty_ls